-Many hotels are remodeled every few years in order to stay up-to-date and in-tune with the latest styles and technologies.
-In this day and age, this exact same mentality should be applied to your hotel's digital property – your website.
-The web is constantly changing and to stay on top of current trends and get the most online bookings, your website should be redesigned every 2 years.
+Many hotels are remodeled every few years to stay up-to-date and in-tune with the latest styles and technologies.
+In this day and age, this same mentality should be applied to your hotel's digital property – your website.
+The web is continually changing, and you need to stay on top of current trends and get the most online bookings.
+This is why your website should be redesigned every two years.
 It is even more important to stay on top of this if you are an independent hotel, as you don't have the brand name to fall back on.
 The following is a simple checklist for independent hotels to see if it's time for your website to get a makeover: